Top Refrigerator Fixes You Can Do Yourself

 • Turn off the water supply to the fridge and carefully remove the inlet tube.

 • Use warm water or a vinegar solution to dissolve any clogs, and rinse it thoroughly.
+If the tube is damaged or cracked, replace it to prevent further issues.

 5. Blocked Saddle Valve